 "...
 And due to the wives is similar to what is expected of them, according to what is reasonable.
-But the men have a degree over them sin responsibility and authority]."
-QS.
-Bagarah: 228)
+But the men have a degree over them sin responsibility authority]." and OS.
+Bagarah:228)

-Al Qurthubi in the book of al Jaami 'li al Kaamil Ouran mentions that women have the right from men just like men who also have the right from women Allah has granted men with leadership potential such as courage, strength, perfection of dien and intellect.
+Al Qurthubi in the book of al Jaami 'li al Kaamil Quran mentions that women have the right from men just like men who also have the right from women Allah has granted men with leadership potential such as courage, strength, the perfection of dien and intellect.
 These potentials are a provision for men to lead their household.
-Children need a "figure of heorism" from their father as they need a figure of comfort and affection from their mother.2 A father is the one with the given responsibility to a child.
-According to Islamic law, the fathers have an important and noble position.
+Children need a "figure of heroism" from their father as they need a figure of comfort and affection from their mother.

+A father is the one with the given responsibility to a child.
+According to Islamic law, fathers have an essential and noble position.
 They are the head of the family who leads the mother, children and servants.
+Fathers are responsible for them and will be asked to account for their leadership and responsibility by Allah.
+In the Qur'an, Luqman, Allah swears by using father-child relations. the father figure listed shows the magnitude of the father's role in educating children. father's role is equivalent to the mother's role in children's education, which differs only from the typical portion of intake, strategy and parenting style. if the role of the mother is needed as the closest person who has to give up much time to be near the child, the role of the father is few but of high quality and special. that's the style of father educating children. the gift will be firmly planted in the

-They are responsible for them and will be asked to account for their leadership and responsbility by Allah.
-According to some experts, there is a very strong tendency to behave in the family based on the certain sex3.
-Although leadership potential is granted men, the concept of fatherhood leadership is not intended as an arbitrary power but as a love, protection, education, guidance and humanized Being a father is not an easy role to play since there are many factors affecting men willingness to be a father, especially culturally related one.
-The parenting styles in Indonesian society tends to be culturally bound i.e from which cultural background the father comes from whether patrilineal system as Batak or matrilinenal system as Minangkabau.
-It is assumed that there are different fathering between patrilineal and matrilineal culture because such culture will influence men's personality, which in turn will also influence how they view their role as a father.
-The demands and expectations of both patrilineal and matrilineal systems will affect the beliefs of men in their fathering styles on their children.
+According to some experts, there is a very strong tendency to behave in the family based on certain sex.
+Although leadership potential is granted men, the concept of fatherhood leadership is not intended as an arbitrary power but as love, protection, education, guidance and humanized Being a father is not an easy role to play since there are many factors affecting men willingness to be a father, especially culturally related one.
+The parenting styles in Indonesian society tends to be culturally bound i.e from which cultural background the father comes from whether the patrilineal system as Batak or matrilineal system as Minangkabau.
+It is assumed that are different fathering between there patrilineal and matrilineal culture because such culture will influence men's personality, which in turn will also influence how they view their role as a father.
+The demands expectations of both patrilineal and matrilineal systems will affect the beliefs of men in their fathering styles on their children.
+As a result of the study that explored the relationship between mothering, fathering and Italian adolescents' problem behaviours and life satisfaction by using both typological and dimensional approaches.
+From a typological perspective, it is examined variations in adolescent adjustment as a function of maternal and paternal parenting styles.
+The results showed that for boys, maternal and paternal strictness were negatively related to behavioral problems-both internalizing and externalizing-and positively related to general satisfaction.
+Meanwhile, for girls, maternal and heart of the child, completing the planting of values through habituation that the mother has done.